Skip to main content

 It is rare to get breast cancer while you are pregnant, but it can happen.
 Pregnancy-associated breast cancer is breast cancer diagnosed during pregnancy or up to a year after giving birth.
 1 in 3,000 pregnant women will be diagnosed with pregnancy-associated breast cancer every year.
 That means around 200 women a year in the UK.

 We know it can be scary when your breasts change, but we want to empower you to get to know your ‘new normal’.
 You know your breasts better than anyone else!
-Get checking, and always talk to your GP if you have any unusual changes.
+Get checking your chest every month and always talk to your GP if you have any unusual changes.
+You can find out more about the signs and symptoms of breast cancer.

 Our friends at Mummy’s Star support people affected by cancer during pregnancy or within 12 months of giving birth.